balakrishna02/Transforming-Raw-Sports-Data-into-Actionable-Insights-with-Automated-Data-Pipelines-on-AzurewithCICD/README.md

-# ransforming Raw Sports Data into Actionable Insights with Automated Data Pipelines on Azure
+# Transforming Raw Sports Data into Actionable Insights with Automated Data Pipelines on Azure

 ## Overview
 This project demonstrates a robust end-to-end data engineering pipeline built entirely on Microsoft Azure.
 It involves designing, implementing, and automating scalable workflows for real-time data ingestion, transformation, storage, and reporting.
 The pipeline is fully managed and deployed using Azure DevOps for continuous integration and delivery (CI/CD).